Evaluating the effectiveness of weighted blankets: what to expect

 -

-Health considerations: Certain medical conditions, such as sleep apnea, joint problems, or respiratory issues, may require you to consult a doctor before using a weighted blanket.
+Health considerations: For those with certain health conditions, such as sleep apnea or joint issues, it's a good idea to check with a healthcare provider before using a weighted blanket.

 -